Drawing a Picture of Health: An Art Therapy Guide

 Art therapy can give you another avenue of communication of feelings, thoughts and experiences and can help you to use your own creativity to increase your sense of well-being.
 If you do not have access to an art therapy program, here are some simple art activities that anyone can do at home or at the hospital:

-If you are a friend or family member of someone with cancer, bring them an “Art Rx Box.”
+4. If you are a friend or family member of someone with cancer, bring them an “Art Rx Box.”
 Go to a local department or art supply store and buy a small sketchbook, colored pencils or felt markers, a watercolor set, gluestick and scissors and place them in a colorful box or basket.
-Include a copy of this article along with the materials.
+Include a copy of this post with the materials.

 Many hospitals have art therapy or complementary/integrative medicine departments; check with your hospital to see if art therapy services are available.
 For more information on medical centers that provide these types of programs to their patients, contact your country’s professional art therapy association or local cancer association.